baileyheit/Spotify_DataScience/project/project.md

 between the valence and popularity.
 The relationship between popularity and liveness is non-linear.

-From this exploratory analyses, it appears that genre, energy, danceability, loudness, and acousticness had the strongest relationships with song popularity.
+From this exploratory analysis, it appears that genre, energy, danceability, loudness, and acousticness are variables that have the stronger relationships with song popularity.

 The variables that have a positive relationship with popularity are: energy, danceability, and loudness.
 The variables that have a negative